Cát Bà Island: Tourism

-Cat Ba National Park
+Cát Bà National Park

 At the heart of Cat Ba Island lies an ecologically diverse national park.
 In 1986, 9,800 [98 km2] hectares (approximately one-third of the Island's total land mass) was annexed as Cát Bà National Park, the first decreed protected area in Vietnam to include a marine component (Dawkins 14).
 It had previously been the site of a timber company.
 In 2006, the boundaries of the national park were redefined, so the park contained 109 km2 of land area and an additional 52 km2 of inshore waters and mangrove-covered tidal zones (langur website).
 The park is staffed by 92 people, including over 60 park rangers.

 In 2004, Cat Ba Archipelago was declared a UNESCO Man and Biosphere Reserve Area in order to protect the multiple terrestrial and aquatic ecosystems as well the diverse plant and animal life that is found on the Island.
 The UNESCO designation divides the archipelago into three distinct areas, each with certain functions and restrictions that regulate development and conservation measures on the Island: